kevinlondon/kevinlondon.github.io/_posts/2022-02-12-providing-feedback-to-engineers.md

 ### Impostor Syndrome

-When I start something new such as switching companies, teams, or even projects, I feel dread.
+When I make a change such as switching companies, teams, or even projects, I feel dread.
 Will my colleagues see that I'm figuring it out as I go and I don't have the answers?
 Will this be the time I'm found out as a fraud?
 Will they judge me for not measuring up to their expectations or skill?